KingSlayer9909/Cyber-Quiz/README.md

 A fun Cyber quiz I made.
 # Cyber-Quiz

-🕵️‍♂️ A fun beginner Python project that turns your name, favorite color, animal, and number into a secret agent code name.
+🕵️‍♂️ A fun beginner Python project that ChatGPT help me with.

 ## 🔧 How to Run